contagon/handbook/handbook/38-church-policies-and-guidelines.md

 * Soon after new members are baptized, show them how to access Church magazines digitally.
 If they prefer a print magazine, give them a one-year subscription using unit budget funds.
 * Provide ongoing subscriptions to all children and youth who attend church without a parent or guardian.
 Use unit budget funds.

 Bishops may call a magazine representative to help members access the magazines.
-Or they may assign the clerk or ward executive secretary to assist (see [33.4.2](33-records-and-reports.md#3342-ward-clerk) and [33.4.4](33-records-and-reports.md#3344-ward-executive-secretary)).
+Or they may assign the clerk or ward executive secretary to assist (see [6.3](6-stake-leadership.md#63-differences-between-the-authority-of-district-presidents-and-that-of-stake-presidents) and [33.4.2](33-records-and-reports.md#3342-ward-clerk)).

 The magazine representative, secretary, or clerk can also help gather faith-promoting experiences and testimonies from local members to share with the magazines.

 Subscriptions to the print magazines are available at [store.ChurchofJesusChrist.org](https://store.churchofjesuschrist.org/), the Global Services Department, and [Distribution Center retail stores](https://store.churchofjesuschrist.org/usa/en/store-locator).
 In some areas, units order on behalf of their members and distribute magazines at their meetinghouses.
 For more information, contact the Global Services Department or a distribution center store.

-### 38.8.11 Church Name and Logotype
+### 38.8.9 Church Name, Wordmark, and Symbol

-The Church’s name and logotype are key Church identifiers.
+The Church’s name, wordmark, and symbol are key Church identifiers.
 They are registered as trademarks or are otherwise legally protected worldwide.
+They are used to identify official literature, news, and events of the Church.

-They should be used only according to the following guidelines.
+The Church’s key identifiers are to be used only according to the guidelines provided below.

-Local units may use the written name of the Church (not the logotype) when all of the following conditions are met:
+_Written name of the Church._ Local units may use the written name of the Church (not the wordmark or symbol) when all of the following conditions are met:

 * The activity or function with which the name is associated is officially sponsored by the unit (for example, a sacrament meeting program).
-* The name of the local unit is used as a prelude to the name of the Church (for example, Canyon View Ward of The Church of Jesus Christ of Latter-day Saints).
+* The name of the local unit is used as a prelude to the name of the Church (for example, Campo Rosa Branch of The Church of Jesus Christ of Latter-day Saints).
-* The typeface does not imitate or resemble the official Church logotype.
+* The typeface does not imitate or resemble the official Church wordmark.

-The Church’s official logotype (see the front cover of this handbook) is to be used only for items approved by the Correlation Department at Church headquarters.
-Examples of these items are:

-* Official Church publications and stationery.
-* Missionary name tags.
-* Meetinghouse exterior signs.

-The logotype may not be used as a decorative element, a computer screen saver, or a desktop background.
-Nor may it be used in any personal, commercial, or promotional way, such as on family history books, T-shirts, buttons, or banners.
-Questions may be directed to:
+_Wordmark and symbol._ The Church’s wordmark and symbol (see the illustration above) are to be used only as approved by the First Presidency and Quorum of the Twelve Apostles.
+They may not be used as decorative elements.
+Nor may they be used in any personal, commercial, or promotional way.

+Questions should be directed to:

 Intellectual Property Office

 50 East North Temple Street

 Salt Lake City, UT 84150-0005

 Telephone: 1-801-240-3959 or 1-800-453-3860, extension 2-3959